vlanard/strava/README.md

     * e.g. http://localhost:4000

 # To run
-* load environment
+* load environment and run

         pipenv shell
         python strava_pull.py

-* the first time you run this,
+* the first time you run this
   * the file `credentials.json` will be saved locally
   * a browser will open for the authentication flow

-* to modify:
+* to customize:
-   * edit the `strava_pull` script variables near the top
+   * edit the `strava_pull.py` script variables near the top

             is_celsius = False  # set to True for C, False for F is_metric = False  # set to True for metric, False for standard max_pages = None  # set to 1 for quick test or None to get all pages

    * comment out or reorder columns in `COLUMNS_ORDERED` list

 * to exit pipenv environment

         exit

+# Future Things To Do
+* lookup lat/long where city is missing
+* find a more performant way to gather ride detail, like calories
+* what else? drop me a line.